solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/overview.md

 ## Agreement & Policies

-Before you get started with publishing process, you should read the following documents:
+Before you get started with the publishing process, you should read the following documents:

 - [Publisher Policy](policy)
 - [Developer Agreement](agreement)